Best SDR Practices & Tips to Adopt in 2023

 During the outbreak of coronavirus last year, Zoom CEO Eric Yuan, one of the very few businesses that actually profited during the pandemic, was asked why they didn’t move free users into paid customers.
 He replied that “empathy, humanity, and support for each other is more important than revenue, than growth.”
 Because they didn’t take advantage of the situation and instead allowed everyone to keep using the platform for free, they actually received more loyal users than ever.
 And in B2B, an average 5% increase in customer retention can boost a company's profitability by 75%!

 The Zoom case proves that calculations and pure rational thinking aren’t always the best choice.
 B2B is still about people.
-And with people, the best SDR strategy is to be empathetic, become a good listener, and know when it is worth giving up something small (either if it’s a little discount or just a longer talk than needed) to get something even bigger—a loyal customer.
+And with people, the best SDR strategy is to be empathetic, become a good listener, and know when it is worth giving up something small (if it’s either a little discount or just a longer talk than needed) to get something even bigger—a loyal customer.